CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 Proposals for more detailed training plans may, for.
 For example, see the document "Recommendations for Further Training and Qualification Measures in the ICS Environment" [BSI-CS 123].

-In addition, it is recommended that the awareness of social engineering be promoted regularly and vigorously, for example through information campaigns or through careful tests coordinated with data protection and the works council, which should not personally expose anyone.
+In addition, it is recommended that social engineering be promoted regularly and vigorously, for example through information campaigns or through careful tests coordinated with data protection and the works council, which should not personally expose anyone.

 #### IND.1.M3 Protection against malicious programs